-Save the date!
-The Salazar Center’s fifth annual international symposium will be held October 11– 12, 2023.
+Registration is open!
+The Salazar Center’s fifth annual International Symposium will be held October 11– 12, 2023.

 Across the globe, biodiversity is rapidly deteriorating—faster than any other time in human history—and North America is no exception: over 30% of its biodiversity has declined since 1970.
 This devastating trend threatens species, ecosystems, and the services they provide, which in turn form the foundation for human well-being and livelihoods.